Watch captain says he shot a teen in self-defense, authorities say

 Terrified neighbors implored dispatchers to send police as a voice in the background screamed for help in 911 recordings released after the shooting of an unarmed Florida teen.

-"It's surprising.
-It's shocking," said Tracy Martin, father of Trayvon, shot dead in Sanford.
-"It lets me know that justice is just not being served here.
+“It’s surprising.
+It’s shocking,” said Tracy Martin, the victim’s father.
+“It lets me know that justice is just not being served here.
 All we want is justice for our son.
-We're not asking for anything out of the ordinary."
+We’re not asking for anything out of the ordinary.”

 Trayvon Martin was returning from a convenience store to the home of his father’s fiancee in a gated community around sunset on February 26.
 A neighborhood watch captain, George Zimmerman, 28, saw the teen and called 911 to report a suspicious man, authorities said.